justwes2/ga-project-1/README.md

   The game can be played in browser with no additional installation.
 To view the source code, or download for local use, visit the repo at "https://github.com/justwes2/ga-project-1".
 Users can then clone or fork the repo.

 unsolved problems
-  drag and drop functionality
-  modal instead of alert for win condition
+  implement reset function to remove existing disks and return to initial state drag and drop functionality modal instead of alert for win condition